claudielarouche/portfolio-test/_projects/project-one.md

 ### As for me, I am a third level title

 Did I mention you can add images?
-Here is the flower again
+Here is an image of flowers.

 ![Flower](/portfolio-test/images/flower.jpg)

-I think I would like to add a table.
-That's also possible and it looks great.
+You might want to add tables.
+That's also possible and here's what it will look like.

 | Product | Price | Available |
 |---------|-------|-----------|